-With the Syria Crisis now in its eighth year, civilians continue to bear the brunt of a conflict marked by unparalleled suffering, destruction and disregard for human life.
-13.1 million people require humanitarian assistance, including over 2 million people in hard-to-reach areas, where they are exposed to grave protection threats.
+With the Syria Crisis now in its tenth year, civilians continue to bear the brunt of a conflict marked by unparalleled suffering, destruction and disregard for human life.
+13.4 million people require humanitarian assistance, where they are exposed to grave protection threats.

 Over half of the population has been forced from their homes, and many people have been displaced multiple times.
 Children and youth comprise more than half of the displaced, as well as half of those in need of humanitarian assistance.
 Parties to the conflict act with impunity, committing violations of international humanitarian and human rights law.

 Among conflict-affected communities, life-threatening needs continue to grow.
 Neighbouring countries have restricted the admission of people fleeing Syria, leaving hundreds of thousands of people stranded in deplorable conditions on their borders.
 In some cases, these populations are beyond the reach of humanitarian actors.